 Please note that the lockable phone pouch will be expected to be returned to the school upon permanently leaving Ashlyns as it is school property.
 Failure to carry this out will result in privileges being removed such as non admittance to the Year 11 prom and repaying the cost of the pouch.

 Students in the Sixth Form will not be issued with pouches.
 However, they will only be able to use their phones during break and lunch times and only in designated sixth form areas of the school.
-They will be able to use headphones or earpods with their work devices.
-Failure to comply with these expectations will result in the consequences being applied as detailed in the above table.
+These are: